cloudmanic/cloudmanic-combine/README.md

 build() will combine and output tags for both css and javascript.
 An alternative would be to pass in an argument. build('css') or build('js');

 Build() returns link and or script tags.
-Such ass…..
+Such as...

 ```
 <link type="text/css" rel="stylesheet" href="http://example.org/cache/blah.css" media="screen" />